 Whichever type of company ownership you choose, there are requirements that all Serbia-registered companies must meet.

-It is rather easy to register a company in Serbia as we have said above.
+It is very easy to register a company in Serbia as we have said above.
+Our professional service will assist you every step of the way.
 However, several aspects and nuances have to be kept in mind anyway.
-Our experts will gladly provide professional assistance to you with company establishment in Serbia.
+Our experts will gladly provide the benefit of professional assistance and experience for setting up a company in Serbia.

-We can help you set up a new company in Serbia or a branch of you existing company even if it is registered in a classical offshore jurisdiction.
-Besides, we can open an account with a Serbian bank for you and help you compile the full set of the documents required for that.
-In addition, we offer company maintenance services in Serbia that you can obtain via our Belgrade office.
+We can help you set up a new company in Serbia or a branch of your existing company – even if it is registered in an offshore jurisdiction.
+Besides that, we can open an account with a Serbian bank for you – and help you prepare the full set of the documents required for that.
+In addition, we offer company maintenance and compliance services in Serbia that you can obtain via our Belgrade office.

-For nearly twenty years, we have been helping clients overcome all sorts of bureaucratic barriers in a number of different national states.
+For nearly twenty years, we have been helping clients overcome all sorts of bureaucratic barriers in a number of different countries.
 Please apply for a free consultation with us by writing to firstname.lastname@example.org right now!
-We will rely on our vast experience to let you live a better life!
+You can rely on our vast experience to help your business succeed!